matthieuruthven/New-Lite-HRNet-Project/README.md

 For more information about any of the following steps, see the instructions [here](https://mmpose.readthedocs.io/en/latest/advanced_guides/customize_datasets.html).

-1. Add the `speedplus_dataset.py` file from this GitLab project to the `mmpose/datasets/datasets` folder
+1. Add the `speedplus_dataset.py` file from this GitHub repository to the `mmpose/datasets/datasets` folder

 2. Update the `__init__.py` file in the `mmpose/datasets/datasets` folder